 Formalising Recursive Adaptive Grammars using a Proof Assistant (available)

-The aim of this project is to formalise using proof assistant (such as Coq [1], Agda [4], or Isabelle [5]) the meta-theory of the recursive adaptive grammar framework [2] Programming languages are usually specified on two levels.
+The aim of this project is to formalise using proof assistant (such as Rocq [1], Agda [4], or Isabelle [5]) the meta-theory of the recursive adaptive grammar framework [2] Programming languages are usually specified on two levels.
 The first level defines a context-free grammar that specifies the syntax of the language.
 Usually, however, not all … full description “Formalising Recursive Adaptive Grammars using a Proof Assistant (available)”

 Improving Automatic Bug Detection in JavaScript (completed)